 There is nothing that says living in Ontario like the idea of “going to the cottage”.
 Whether it’s a lakeside retreat or a countryside property, it is part of the fabric of what it is to live in Ontario.
 These types of properties are also evolving from a summertime getaway into full-time homes and part-time rental properties.
 But insuring a seasonal property isn’t exactly the same as home insurance.
-Insurance needs to be tailored to these seasonal structures, and in this article, we’ve gathered everything you need to know about cottage insurance.
+So, what is cottage insurance exactly?
+Your insurance needs to be tailored to these seasonal structures, and in this article, we’ve gathered everything you need to know about cottage insurance.

 What is cottage insurance?